What is bio-based plastic?

 Bioråvara till plast – nuläge och trender (in Swedish, ivl.se)

-There are biobased plastics that contain the same polymers as fossil-based equivalent of, for example polypropylene.
-They are called drop-in plastics.
+Some bio-based plastics contain the same polymers as their fossil-based counterparts, such as polypropylene.
+These are known as drop-in plastics.

 Does bio-based plastic break down in nature?